 Allen saved money during his time in the military so that he could be an entrepreneur after retiring from active duty.
 When it comes to choosing a franchise, here’s his advice: “You have to find the business that fits you and your lifestyle best.”

-The International Franchise Association's VetFran program helps veterans find training and partnership deals with franchise companies.
+The International Franchise Association Foundation’s VetFran program helps veterans find training and partnership opportunities with franchise companies.

 Here are some other resources for starting a franchise:

-As a veteran, you’re already familiar with the federal or state government.
+As a veteran, you’re already familiar with the federal government.
 You can continue this relationship as a veteran business owner by becoming a registered government contractor.

-The veterans-first policy levels the playing field for small businesses and veterans who are bidding against larger firms.
+The veterans-first policy levels the playing field for veteran-owned small businesses that are bidding against larger firms.
 Securing a government contract means steady work.
 Here are some resources to help you do business with the government.

-Aside from financing your business, the biggest investment you’ll make as an entrepreneur will be in your own knowledge and skills.
-Entrepreneurship requires a broad skill set, from accounting basics to interviewing skills.
+Aside from financing your business, the biggest investment you’ll make as an entrepreneur will be in your knowledge and skills.
+Entrepreneurship requires a broad skill set, such as accounting basics and interviewing skills.

 The GI Bill has helped cover all or some of the costs of higher education for millions of vets, which is good because education isn’t cheap.

-Chris Rawlings, 33, is a former Marine who did two tours of duty in Iraq.
-He’s now the owner of Veteran LED, a lighting and energy design company that's on track to make $4 million in 2018.
+Chris Rawlings is a former Marine who did two tours of duty in Iraq.
+He’s now the owner of Veteran LED, a lighting and energy design company.
 Rawlings invested in his education after leaving the military, attending the Entrepreneur Bootcamp for Veterans at Florida State University.